-- 1.20 A 'Duty to Cooperate' was introduced through the 2011 Localism Act and it is incorporated into the NPPF.
+- 1.15 A 'Duty to Cooperate' was introduced through the 2011 Localism Act and it is incorporated into the NPPF.
 It places a legal duty on local planning authorities and public bodies to cooperate on strategic planning issues that cross administrative boundaries.
 Local planning authorities must demonstrate how they have complied with the duty at the Independent Examination of their Local Plans.
-The Duty requires the Council to: - Work with neighbouring authorities on a joint approach to sustainable development or use of land, where there would be a significant impact on both / all of the local planning areas concerned; - Set out planning policies to address such issues; - Work with a range of public bodies to set out agreements on how strategic issues will be dealt with through the plans of each; and - Consider joint approaches to plan making.

-1.21 The Council has worked closely with a number of bodies during the preparation of the Local Plan in accordance with the requirements under the Duty to Cooperate and has a body of evidence to support this.
-The collation of evidence on joint working culminating in the production of the National Planning Policy Framework (NPPF) Statement of Common Ground is ongoing, and the statement will be produced as a two stage document.
-The Stage 1 Duty to Cooperate Statement of Common Ground has been prepared to support the Publication Local Plan.
-This is available to view on the Council's website at:
+The Duty requires the Council to: - Work with neighbouring authorities on a joint approach to sustainable development or use of land, where there would be a significant impact on both/all of the local planning areas concerned; - Set out planning policies to address such issues; - Work with a range of public bodies to set out agreements on how strategic issues will be dealt with through the plans of each; and - Consider joint approaches to plan making. - 1.16 The Council worked closely with a number of bodies during the preparation of the Local Plan in accordance with the requirements under the Duty to Cooperate, as set out in the Council's Duty to Cooperate Statement of Common Ground and Statement of Compliance. - 1.17 The Local Plan's evidence base documents, and the statutory assessments including the SA and HRA reports, are available on the Council's website, together with the Council's consultation statement and Duty to Cooperate Statement.